-Mr Abbas Mamode: Mr Speaker, Sir, during your first electoral campaign in 2014, you were plying as a young and dynamic politician because you were working in a homogenous and honest team and the then Sir Anerood Jugnauth who already spotted your potential at this time.
-It cannot be a coincidence, Mr Speaker, Sir, that for my maiden speech in 2015, I had the privilege to address to you and in fact, I addressed to two Speakers namely you who was presiding and then the Speaker, Mrs Maya Hanoomanjee took over and for Private Members' Motion, I also had the privilege to start my speech in front of the then Speaker, Mr Sooroojdev Phokeer and now I am addressing this Assembly sous votre présidence.
+Mr Abbas Mamode: Mr Speaker, Sir, during your first electoral campaign in 2014, you were plying as a young and dynamic politician because you were working in a homogenous and honest team, and the then Sir Anerood Jugnauth, who already spotted your potential at this time.
+It cannot be a coincidence, Mr Speaker, Sir, that for my maiden speech in 2015, I had the privilege to address you, and in fact, I addressed two Speakers, namely you, who were presiding, and then the Speaker, Mrs Maya Hanoomanjee, took over, and for the Private Members' Motion, I also had the privilege to start my speech in front of the then Speaker, Mr Sooroojdev Phokeer, and now I am addressing this Assembly sous votre présidence.